fork123aniket/Graph-Clustering-using-Graph-Neural-Networks-from-scratch/README.md

 	        {\left\|\sum_i\mathbf{S_i}^{\top}\right\|}_F - 1

 ```
 where N is the number of nodes, F is the number of node features, BS is the Batch Size, C is the number of clusters.
-More in-depth information about this implementation can be found on [PyTorch Geometric Official Website](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.dense.DMoNPooling.html#torch_geometric.nn.dense.DMoNPooling).
+More in-depth information about this implementation can be found on [***PyTorch Geometric Official Website***](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.dense.DMoNPooling.html#torch_geometric.nn.dense.DMoNPooling).

 ## Requirements
 -	`math`